CalgaryToSpace/CTS-SAT-1-OBC-Firmware/docs/Non-Critical_Notes/Configuration_Variables.md

 A boolean value set to either 0 or 1.
 A value of 1 indicates that timestamps (usage of `@tssent`) are required, and a value of 0 indicates that timestamps are not required.

 **6) `EPS_monitor_interval_ms`**:
- The time in ms in which the system will check the channels connected to the EPS and toggle them off in case of errors.
+ The time in ms in which the system will check the channels connected to the EPS and toggle them off in case of sustained overcurrent.

 ## Configuration Variable Arrays